akshyta/Dengue-Outbreak-Prediction/README.md

 ## System Requirements:

-  1. Python 3.0 or higher
+  1. Python 3.0 or above
-  2. A system with 12gb ram or higher
+  2. A system with 12gb or above RAM

 ##  Libraries required:
   1. Sci-kit learn